VERBS

 Share prices are dropping.

-Sometimes it is used to refer to something that is true temporarily:
+Sometimes it is used to refer to

 I live in London, but I am living in New York (temporarily, at the moment).